noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	- push notification
 		- a notification created in response to a push message
 		- object displayed in the status bar of a client, e.g. smartphone/browser
+		- can be triggered
+			- locally by an open application,
+			- pushed from from the server to the user even when the app is not running
 	- notifications API
 		- an interface used to configure and display notifications to the user
 	- push api